Links on Android Authority may earn us a commission. Learn more.

 The Nuxgal 50000mAh Power Bank is by far the most affordable of the devices on this list, with the whole 50000mAh of battery power.
 It comes with its sacrifices, like 18W power delivery, but it’s by no means an under-performer either.

-For starters, you should be able to charge any phone around 10 times, and that is considering it has a pretty large battery of at least 4,500mAh.
+For starters, you should be able to charge any phone around 10 times, considering it has a large battery of at least 4,500mAh.
 It’s also blessed with a very nice selection of ports, and it’s the only one on this list with an Apple Lightning connector.
 It even comes with an integrated flashlight!

 Crave PowerPack 50000mAh